NOAA-EMC/godas/README.md

 # Introduction
 The following five steps will guide you through the process of cloning, building and running the GODAS workflow.

+The instructions below are for csh and bash.

 During this process, three directories will be created:
 - CLONE_DIR    : The directory where the system is cloned, user defined path

+- MACHINE_ID   : The name of the HPC that the system is installed, currently supported hera and orion

+- COMPILER     : Set the compiler that you would like to use.
+The options are intel18(Hera) or intel19 (Hera Orion), depending on the machine.

 - PROJECT_DIR  : The directory where the workflow is deployed, user defined path

-- RUNCDATE     : The directory where the system runs, optionally defined by the user.
+- RUNCDATE     : The directory where the system runs, optionally defined by the user

 # Clone GODAS
-0. `setenv CLONE_DIR PATH/OF/YOUR/CHOICE`
+0. `setenv CLONE_DIR PATH/OF/YOUR/CHOICE` or `export CLONE_DIR=PATH/OF/YOUR/CHOICE`
+1. `setenv MACHINE_ID hera` or `export MACHINE_ID=orion`

-1. `git clone https://github.com/NOAA-EMC/godas.git $CLONE_DIR`
+2. `git clone https://github.com/NOAA-EMC/godas.git $CLONE_DIR`

    If automatic system build/test is preferred, see the instructions [here](./test/README.md).
 Otherwise, steps to manually set up the GODAS and test cases are as follows:

-2. `cd $CLONE_DIR`
+3. `cd $CLONE_DIR`
-3. `git submodule update --init --recursive`
+4. `git submodule update --init --recursive`

 # Clone and build model

 0. `cd $CLONE_DIR/src`
 1. `sh checkout.sh godas`
-2. `sh link.sh godas`
+2. `sh link.sh godas $MACHINE_ID`
 3. `sh build_DATM-MOM6-CICE5.sh`

 # Clone the soca-bundle and build SOCA